-Is FFS covered by insurance for cisgendered women?
+Is facial feminization surgery covered by insurance for cisgendered women?

 Most insurance companies do not cover FFS for cisgender women, but slowly things have been changing.
 Check with your insurance company to see if they are one of the pioneers in this sector.
 As society has become more understanding and accepting of transgender people and it is safer to live openly, insurance companies are finally recognizing these surgeries as medically necessary for a patient’s mental health and well-being.

 The cost for female feminization surgery in Houston ranges from $20,000 to $50,000 or more.
 The cost depends on the extent of surgery and which procedures are being done.
 Financial payment plans are available.